PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * BOltac picks up the mace, signifying that magic is done for.
 * All my magic items are worthless, Huzzah.

+* Make up sagas for Relan to quote from in one or two places.
+(A la Don Quixhote.)